AMRverse/AMRrules/docs/source/interpretation.rst

   markers (non-S)     Markers with rules specifying clinical category I or R, separated by ``;`` markers (no rule)   Markers with no rule, separated by ``;``
   markers (S)         Markers with rules specifying clinical category S, separated by ``;``
-  ruleIDs             List of ruleIDs that apply to this drug/drug class, separated by ``;``
+  ruleIDs             List of IDs for single-marker rules that apply to this drug/drug class, separated by ``;``
-  combo rules         All combination rules that apply to this drug/drug class
-  organism            Organism whose rules were applied
+  combo rules         List of IDs multi-marker (combination) rules that apply to this drug/drug class, separated by ``;`` organism            Organism whose rules were applied
 =================== ====================================================================================================